vishalchovatiya/Linux-System-Programming/How Program Gets Run.md

 out_ret:
     return retval;
 ```

-    - These arguments are:
+    These Arguments are:

-        - Set of registers for the new task;
+        - Set of registers for the new task
-        - Address of the entry point of the new task;
+        - Address of the entry point of the new task
-        - Address of the top of the stack for the new task.
+        - Address of the top of the stack for the new task

 - As we can understand from the function's name, it starts new thread, but it is not so.
 The `start_thread` function just prepares new task's registers to be ready to run.
 Let's look on the implementation of this function: